ChriD/node-raumserver/README.md

 ### Via Docker image
 Search for **docker-raumserver** and install it.
-You have to use `net=--host` for the container, otherwise the raumserver will not find any devices
+You have to use `net=--host` for the container, otherwise the raumserver will not find any devices.
+Docker raumserver will reside on **port 8585**

 Changelog